Bryan-2680/Cybersecurity-GRC-portfolio/projects/sql-analysis/log-analysis.md

-# Log Analysis – Suspicious Activity Investigation
+# Security Monitoring Analysis – Suspicious Activity Investigation

 ## 1. Objective
 The objective of this project is to analyse system log data to identify potentially suspicious activity using basic query techniques.